FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 	}
 	```

 	Here are some pictures of the resulting surfaces obtained for decreasing values of $\alpha$ (and a slightly more complicated object than two orthogonal discs).
-We get back the enclosed object when $\alpha=0$ :
+We return to the enclosed object when $\alpha=0$ :

 	<center>
 	![minsurf3D](images/minsurf3D.jpg)